d2l-ai/d2l-en/chapter_linear-networks/classification.md

 ## The `Classification` Class

-We define the `Classification` class in the following code block.
+We define the `Classification` class below.
 In the `validation_step` we report both the loss value and the classification accuracy on a validation batch.
-Note that we draw points for every `num_val_batches` batches, so it means we report the averaged loss and accuracy on the whole validation datasets.
-These average numbers are not exact correct if the last batch contains less examples, but we ignore this tiny difference for code simplicity.
+We draw an update for every `num_val_batches` batches.
+This has the benefit of generating the averaged loss and accuracy on the whole validation data.
+These average numbers are not exact correct if the last batch contains fewer examples, but we ignore this minor difference to keep the code simple.

 ```{.python .input}
 %%tab all